camba1/gotemp/README.md

 ![Diagram showing goTemp components](diagramsforDocs/goTemp_Diagram-k8s_v2.png)

-Note that when running the application with vault, the microservices secrets will be superseded by the secrets stored in Vault
+Note that when running the application with Vault, the microservices secrets will be superseded by the secrets stored in Vault

 #### Organization